 In the following series of lectures, Dr. Jason DeRouchie teaches through a number of the high Messianic points in one of the Old Testament’s greatest prophetic books (he will be adding to this weekly).
 Come celebrate the Servant Savior in Isaiah’s proclamation of good news!

 Sexual intimacy within marriage is a beautiful gift from God.
 It’s an outlet for play and passion, and it nurtures closeness with your spouse, supplying a unique context for giving and receiving love.
 But as with all God’s good gifts (1 Timothy 4:4), the devil seeks “to steal and kill and destroy” (John 10:10).
 His perversions are deeply grieving, and the scars can be lasting.

-(Presented at “Indulge: Spiritual Appetites Need No Bounds,” A Seminar on the Future of Christian Hedonism, Bethlehem College & Seminary, 7–8 October 2016)
+DeRouchie presented the following message at “Indulge: Spiritual Appetites Need No Bounds,” a conference on the future of Christian Hedonism held at Bethlehem College & Seminary, 7–8 October 2016.